Skip to main content

 • “This game's career mode is 100% as grindy as its reputation, but the difference in bikes it gives you is great.”

-• “The used bike dealership to get cheap bikes from a limited time is a nice addition; however, this being the only place to get older bikes from is very, very tedious, especially as the dealership re-rolls its selection once every 2 weeks.”
+• “The used bike dealership to get cheap bikes from a limited time is a nice addition; however, this being the only place to get older bikes from is very, very tedious, especially as the dealership re-rolls its selection only once every 2 weeks.”

 • emotional